JonasMendez/SORTER/README.md

 	RUNNING -reclust T IGNORES -c1 -cs -csl -csn VALUES, USING VALUES FROM PREVIOUS RUN; TO CHANGE THESE FLAGS YOU MUST RERUN Phase1.py WITH -reclust F  spades F -trimgalore F -op F
--cs TAKE SPADES CONTIGS or SCAFFOLDS? (input as: scaffold or contig) -csn TAKE N CONTIGS/SCAFFOLDS PER LOCUS PER SAMPLE FOR CONSENSUS ALLELES -csl ONLY TAKE CONTIGS LARGER THAN N LENGTH
+-cs TAKE SPADES CONTIGS or SCAFFOLDS? (input as: scaffold or contig) -csn TAKE N CONTIGS/SCAFFOLDS PER LOCUS PER SAMPLE FOR CONSENSUS ALLELES -csl ONLY TAKE CONTIGS LARGER THAN N LENGTH *THE PIPELINE WILL RETRIEVE CONTIGS/SCAFFOLDS THAT WERE LESS THAN DEFINED LENGTH, IF THOSE WERE THE ONLY SEQUENCES AVAILABLE FOR A REFERENCE LOCUS, THIS IS DONE TO IMPROVE FULL-REPRESENTATION DATASETS FOR ANLAYSES HAVING THIS REQUIREMENT.
+OUTPUT ALIGNMENTS SHOULD BE REFILTERED IF UNDESIRED.
--al number of iterations for MAFFT alignments (1000 recommended) -indel indels have to be present in atleast XX% of sequences to be kept (0.25 recommended for ~50 samples, be aware of the number of samples you are processing)
--idformat (full/copies/onlysample/*) OUTPUTS FINAL ALIGNMENT SEQUENCE IDS IN FOLLOWING FORMATS:
+-al number of iterations for MAFFT alignments (1000 recommended) -indel indels have to be present in atleast XX% of sequences to be kept; 0.25 recommended for ~50 samples (INPUT AS DECIMAL) -idformat (full/copies/onlysample/*) OUTPUTS FINAL ALIGNMENT SEQUENCE IDS IN FOLLOWING FORMATS:
 	-idformat full = >L100_cl0_@@##_sampleid_0 ; Keeps full anottation.
 If last annotation >0 signifies samples with multiple consensus alleles per locus-cluster; potential heterozygotes, discontinouos haplotype fragments or unclustered paralogs, may consider higher-c2 (among samples) or -c1 (within samples) clustering values
 	-idformat copies = >@@##_sampleid_0 ; Keeps sample id and consensus allele copy count per cluster. i.e. if last annotation >0 signifies samples with multiple consensus alleles per locus-cluster; see above